zylon-ai/private-gpt/README.md

 ## How to prepare your own dataset

-For a custom dataset to work for your model in the most effective way, the best way to structure your own dataset is through modern spoken English.
+The best way to structure your own dataset is through modern spoken English, or even just data or documentation.
 For example, a real life speech could be very useful as it will allow the model to give real human-like responses to historical events.
 However, this may depend on its usage; fictional text could also potentially be used to create a model which, for example could be a role play model for a game.
 There is no need, however, for there to be a set of questions.
 Even a transcription of something that you say could be sufficient.
+However, the benefit of using LLMs is that there is the ability to be able to transform compx documents such as documentation into a model which will be able to speak text.
+You could use some old documentation, historical texts, or even a Wikipedia page, and it will be able to convert these into conversational content.
+Any of these techniques should be sufficient.

 ## Instructions for ingesting your own dataset